 Is the Assistant Director for MMAP, Inc. She provides the oversight and management of grants received from the Centers for Medicare & Medicaid Services and the Administration for Community Living.
 Patricia’s background provides MMAP the experience and education needed from grant writing, program development, and data analysis.

 Pat’s career has included practicing law, with specialization in elder law, estate planning, Medicaid planning and advocacy, and civil litigation.
 In 2001, she became an advocate on behalf of residents of long-term care facilities and was appointed to the Adult Foster Care Advisory Council as the representative of the State Long Term Care Ombudsman Program.
 During this time, she volunteered for the MMAP program as a Site Coordinator where she was instrumental in providing services to beneficiaries and their caregivers.

 Is the Business Manager/Accountant for MMAP, Inc. Dana is a relatively new member of the MMAP, Inc. team.
 Prior to starting here, he worked for CATA for over 20 years, and brings an understanding of the non-profit world to the position.

-Susan has been with MMAP, Inc. for five years.
-Her responsibilities include program specific data entry, tracking, and reporting; MMAP resources inventory management and distribution; and office support.
+Susan has been with MMAP, Inc. for eight years.
+Her responsibilities include program specific data entry, tracking, and reporting; MMAP resources and distribution; running SHIPTools reports; and office support.